NeuroTechX/ntx_slack_archive/random.md

  >and in theory it can work, although the minimal effort spent on applying the relevant techniques on animals first is not too promising

+3/31/2017 6:55 AM

+ **jmhorschig** :

+ >tenoke: he is fucking with someone's brain and self-representation - if this is not an ethical issue, then I don't know what is...